-At the Indiana Dunes State Park, surrounded by the National Park, large sand dunes, located beyond the entire shoreline, have taken thousands of years to form, and tower nearly 200 feet above Lake Michigan.
+At the Indiana Dunes State Park, surrounded by the National Park, large sand dunes have taken thousands of years to form, and tower nearly 200 feet above Lake Michigan.

 Three miles of beach run along Lake Michigan’s southern shore.
-The park also offers 16.5 miles of trails, several that traverse Mount Tom.
+The park also offers 16.5 miles of trails, several of which traverse Mount Tom, the highest dune.
 Enjoy everything the park has to offer with a stay at their campground - make sure to book early!

 There is a small fee for parking at the state park.